16 July 2024 | 07:36 am GMT +7

 Intra-regional trade

 ASEAN’s entry into different free trade agreements enable companies to tap and trade with supporting industries and suppliers based in the region and in partner countries.
 Access to goods, raw materials, or product components for final assembly and production increased as tariff for more than 5,000 product lines were reduced to 0-5%.
-In fact, data shows intra-ASEAN trade improved in the last few years, acquiring 25% of the region’s US$ 2.4 trillion trade value in 2011.
-China and Japan follow ASEAN in the list of top trade sources, with 11.7% and 11.4% of the region’s total trade.
+In fact, data shows intra-ASEAN trade improved in the last few years, acquiring 21.3% of the region’s US$ 856 million trade value in 2022.3 China and Japan follow ASEAN in the list of top trade sources, with 11.7% and 11.4% of the region’s total trade.4

-Integrated regional or global supply chains are widely utilized in FMCG, garments, automobiles, and electronics industries.
+Integrated regional or global supply chains are widely utilized in in the fast-moving consumer goods (FMCG) industry, particularly for food, beverage, and agricultural products.5

 Case study: Procter & Gamble

-P&G is one of the largest consumer goods companies in ASEAN, employing more than 4,500 people across 6 countries in the region.
-It has 8 manufacturing sites, 8 mega distribution centres, and a business service centre in ASEAN.
+P&G is one of the largest consumer goods companies in ASEAN, employing more than 107,000 people in 35 countries.6 The company has 10 product categories, The company has 10 product categories, and has 8 manufacturing sites, 8 mega distribution centres, and a business service centre in ASEAN.

 Singapore is the regional headquarters for P&G in the Asia Pacific, hosting regional business units as well as global business units.
 In October 2013, Singapore will be home to P&G's Innovation Centre, a US$250 million purpose-built R&D centre.
 The Philippines, meanwhile, hosts the company's business service centre while Thailand serves as the marketing hub for beauty and fabric and homecare products.